We do not accept insurance. Learn more about our rates.

 What's Going on With Your Teen?

-You might try so hard to talk to your teen when they are struggling, and maybe you don’t even know why they are struggling.
+You might try so hard to talk to your teen when they are struggling, and maybe you don’t even know why they are having a hard time.
 Teens’ minds are like vaults.
 They close themselves off from the possibility that other people understand what they are going through.

 The pain of feeling alone and lost can make them defensive and guarded.
-Your teenager is at a point in their development when, not only do they need to endure puberty, but they are trying to become independent and successful.
+Your teenager is at a point in their development when they need to endure puberty while simultaneously trying to become independent and successful.

 Their problems can escalate and trigger a cascade of new issues.
 You’re just not looped in on what’s going on internally with your teenager.
 It’s not as if you are saying the wrong thing — it’s just that your teen is at a different place in their emotional tolerance.
 Don’t despair — keep talking and let them know things are not so dismal.
 Give them suggestions and show them they have options.